VectorInstitute/PromptEngineering/src/reference_implementations/hugging_face_basics/README.md

 1) Fine-tuning a pre-trained RoBERTa-base model for the AG news text classification task.
 2) Fine-tuning a pre-trained GPT2 model for the AG news text classification task.
-3) Performing inference on a summarization task with a pre-trained T5 model from the model hub and measuring performance on a benchmark.
+3) Performing inference on a summarization task with a pre-trained T5 model from the model hub and measuring performance on a benchmark dataset.

+There are notebooks for running the training in (1) and (2) and for performing the inference and measurements in (3).
+These notebooks have self-contained pip installs at the beginning.
+However, there are also python scripts for launching training on the cluster through a slurm script, should you want to do so.
+However, there isn't any venv setup here.
+Simply created your own venv using the pip installs from the notebooks if you would like to run them as scripts.

 ### NLP Metrics Examples